Go back

 Group & Private Treks:

-We organize many group and private treks simultaneously, with discounts available for larger groups.
+We organise many group and private treks simultaneously, with discounts available for larger groups.
 Every group will have a trekking guide and porters; an assistant guide may be provided for larger groups.
 Our team ensures a safe and enjoyable trekking experience for all participants.

-About solo traveler:
+About a solo traveller:

-If you're a solo traveler, please contact us to confirm departure dates before booking.
+If you're a solo traveller, please get in touch with us to confirm departure dates before booking.
 You can tell us via call, WhatsApp, or email.
 We have listed upcoming departure dates for your convenience.
 Feel free to share the trip details with friends and family.

 Responsible Travel:

-We prioritize responsible travel to minimize environmental impact and support local communities.
-We collaborate with organizations like the Kathmandu Environmental Education Project (KEEP) to promote eco-friendly practices in trekking regions.
+We prioritise responsible travel to minimise environmental impact and support local communities.
+We collaborate with organisations like the Kathmandu Environmental Education Project (KEEP) to promote eco-friendly practices in trekking regions.

 Gratitude: